csiro-data-school/statistical-modelling/_episodes/02-models.md

 Image: whcih set of data shows greater evidence that New > Standard?

+AIM: try and find the simplest model that describes the data.

+## One mean or more than one mean (e.g. three means)

+One way Anova.

+F statistic - between gorup mean variation / within-group variation
 ## Repositories on GitHub

 Our lessons are stored in Git repositories (or "repos") on GitHub.